Moqian1122/aedbel/README.md

 ## Maintainance ##

-The application is deployed using Heroku.
-Please click here if you would like to visit the application.
+The application is deployed using Heroku and continuously monitored.
+Please click [here](https://aedbel-4bb7a00847c1.herokuapp.com/) if you would like to visit the application.

 ![image](https://github.com/Moqian1122/aedbel/assets/162614386/66fac628-8fdd-48b6-9305-82f374e2c0d7)